Gut microbiota: Other animals

 The composition of the human gut microbiome is similar to that of the other great apes.
-However, humans’ gut biota has decreased in diversity and changed in composition since our evolutionary split from Pan.
+However, humans' gut biota has decreased in diversity and changed in composition since our evolutionary split from Pan.
 Humans display increases in Bacteroidetes, a bacterial phylum associated with diets high in animal protein and fat, and decreases in Methanobrevibacter and Fibrobacter, groups that ferment complex plant polysaccharides.
-These changes are the result of the combined dietary, genetic, and cultural changes humans have undergone since evolutionary divergence from Pan.
+These changes are the result of the combined dietary, genetic, and cultural changes humans have undergone since evolutionary divergence from Pan (chimpanzees and bonobos).

-In addition to humans and vertebrates, some insects also possess complex and diverse gut microbiota that play key nutritional roles.
+In addition to humans and vertebrates, some insects also have complex and diverse gut microbiota that play key nutritional roles.
 Microbial communities associated with termites can constitute a majority of the weight of the individuals and perform important roles in the digestion of lignocellulose and nitrogen fixation.
+It is known that the disruption of gut microbiota of termites using agents like antibiotics or boric acid (a common agent used in preventative treatment) causes severe damage to digestive function and leads to the rise of opportunistic pathogens.
 These communities are host-specific, and closely related insect species share comparable similarities in gut microbiota composition.
 In cockroaches, gut microbiota have been shown to assemble in a deterministic fashion, irrespective of the inoculum; the reason for this host-specific assembly remains unclear.
 Bacterial communities associated with insects like termites and cockroaches are determined by a combination of forces, primarily diet, but there is some indication that host phylogeny may also be playing a role in the selection of lineages.

 For more than 51 years it has been known that the administration of low doses of antibacterial agents promotes the growth of farm animals to increase weight gain.

 In a study carried out on mice the ratio of Firmicutes and Lachnospiraceae was significantly elevated in animals treated with subtherapeutic doses of different antibiotics.
 By analyzing the caloric content of faeces and the concentration of small chain fatty acids (SCFAs) in the GI tract, it was concluded that the changes in the composition of microbiota lead to an increased capacity to extract calories from otherwise indigestible constituents, and to an increased production of SCFAs.
 These findings provide evidence that antibiotics perturb not only the composition of the GI microbiome but also its metabolic capabilities, specifically with respect to SCFAs.